sidravi1/sidravi1.github.io/_posts/2019-02-25-em-or-baum-welch-for-hmm-learning.md

     return gamma
 {% endhighlight %}

-We are already doing quite well but this improve the AUC even further.
+We were already doing quite well but this improves the AUC even further.

 ![Smoothed]({{"/assets/2019-02-25_smoothed.png" | absolute_url}})